raincatcher-beta/raincatcher-demo-cloud/README.md

 # FeedHenry WFM Cloud

 This is a reference/demo implementation of the cloud application of a WFM project.

-This repository should be used in conjonction of these following repos :
+This repository should be used in conjonction with these following repos :

 - [Portal Demo App](https://github.com/feedhenry-staff/wfm-portal)
 - [Mobile Client Demo App](https://github.com/feedhenry-staff/wfm-mobile)